millerthegorilla/artisan_scripts/README.md

 I have tested them on a newly installed system, in my case a raspberry pi running Fedora IOT.

+### Swag - nginx container

+The scripts set up containers and environment necessary to run django_artisan as an SSL enabled site.
+The SSL service is provided by the LinuxServer team's SWAG image (https://hub.docker.com/r/linuxserver/swag) SWAG stands for Secure Application Gateway, apparently.
+Inside the container, letsencrypt certbot runs to ggenerate SSL certificates, and is configured in this instance to provide SSL certs for a duckdns subdomain and for a single extra TLD domain.
+I use duckdns subdomain to point at the nginx container, and then use a TLD domain from Namesco, to act as a redirect to the duckdns subdomain.
+The site then runs on my home server, and the only cost I have is renewal of the TLD domain name, as it then gets listed in Google search etc, where the duckdns subdomain is ignored.

 ### what to do...

 Before running the scripts, download them into a directory in your home folder, and git clone the django_artisan code into a directory.